PhantomExMachina/Budget-Tool/README.md

 # Budget Tool

 A simple command-line budgeting tool for tracking income and expenses.
 Data is stored locally using SQLite so it can be easily ported to Android or iOS later.
-The CLI now supports multiple users, budget goals and CSV export.
+The CLI now supports multiple users, budget goals, CSV export and optional Firebase authentication.

 ## Features
 - Create budget categories (e.g. Groceries, Rent, Fun)